The green hills of Earth part 1

 Claims that Stellarium shows Earth at 54 degrees: false

-Claims that Stellarium has been incorrectly configured: false
+Claims that Stellarium has been incorrectly configured:

 Claims that JPL Horizons shows 54 degrees: false